stackblitz/docs/docs/codeflow/working-in-codeflow-ide.md

 ---
-title: Working in Codeflow IDE
+title: &title Working in Codeflow IDE
 description: Are you ready to make Codeflow your workflow?
 This page covers what to expect when using Codeflow IDE.
 head:
-  - ['meta', {property: 'og:title', content: 'Working in Codeflow IDE'}]
+  - ['meta', {property: 'og:title', content: *title}]
   - ['meta', {property: 'og:image', content: 'https://developer.stackblitz.com/img/og/working-in-codeflow-ide.png'}]
 ---